Share this Page

 Who: For educators with a student with diabetes under their care, and for parents of a student with diabetes.

 Diabetes Canada (formerly The Canadian Diabetes Association, CDA) has an excellent written resource called “Kids with Diabetes in Your Care”, available on their website at www.diabetes.ca.
-If you are going to access only one guide for parents regarding diabetes and school, we have found this comprehensive but manageable guide to fit the bill.
+We have found this comprehensive but manageable guide vaulable for parents navigating the path for school and diabetes.
 This written guide is available online (printable and down-loaded), pertains to the Canadian school system, is focused on type 1 diabetes, and is a relatively brief, wonderfully concise guide to diabetes in the school setting (shorter than the JDRF (US) booklet referenced below).
 Highlights include:

 - An outline of suggested roles and responsibilities (“Standards of Care for Students with Type 1 Diabetes”).